hildogjr/KiCost/docs/_build/html/_sources/configuration.rst.txt

 This is a service kindly provided by the KitSpace_ project.
 As such, is a limited resource.
 So you should consider getting keys for the distributors you use.

-The `Octopart` API provides access to various distributors.
-It has a free option, with strong limits.
+The `Nexar` API provides access to various distributors.
+It has a free option, with a current limit of 1000 parts/month.
-Note that you need to provide a valid credit card in order to get a free key.
+This is free and you just need to register yourself and an application at Nexar_.
+Note that `KitSpace` uses `Nexar` as backend, so we strongly recommend to get a `Nexar` key for your own use.

 The other APIs are provided by each distributor, and they usually offer a free service with a generous limit.